JonEricEscobedo/stockbot/README.md

 yarn install
 ```
 ## Local development
-Run the Vue.js frontend (from the app folder) in one termianl window:
+Run the Vue.js frontend (from the app folder) in one terminal window:
 ```
 yarn dev
 ```